yeohyuyong/pomodoro/readme.md

 # Overview

-> Pomodoro Timers is a simple and configurable Pomodoro timer.
+> PomodoroTimers is a simple and configurable Pomodoro timer.
 It aims to provide a visually-pleasing and reliable way to track productivity using the Pomodoro Technique.

 ## Features
 - Customize times for Focus, Short Breaks and Long Breaks